nikolayg/nikgrozev-website/_posts/blog/2014-03-21-java-8-in-a-nutshell.md

 classes must change as well.
 If this interface is a part of a public library for example, thousands of implementations (some of which in external code bases) may have to change.
 As of Java 8, interfaces can have default methods.
 Unlike standard abstract methods, a default method has an implementation and underlying classes do not need to implement it.
-Hence default methods can be added later on, without having to modify or recompile existing classes.
+Hence, default methods can be added later on, without having to modify or recompile existing classes.

 Another change in Java 8 is that interfaces can have static methods just like classes.
 The following example illustrates these features: